theodore-thormann/MonteCarlo/README.md

 This will “roll” the die ten times, creating a list of outcomes for those 10 rolls.

 ### reveal()
- The “reveal“ method allows the user to view the private dataframe of the Die object
+ The “reveal“ method allows the user to view the dataframe of the Die object, with one column displaying the face value and another displaying the weight of that associated face value.

 ## Game Class
 The Game class is used to instantiate a game class consisting of a list of dice instantiated by the user.
 Here is an example of code that could run a new game using a list of dice instantiated by the user: